[Written by Rohit Kumar – IRS officer 2016 Batch. Alumnus: IIT, Delhi (B.Tech)]

 There are many to misguide one, rarely one to show the light of the day.
 In the very beginning, the perception about success in this examination reduced to the number of hours sinks deep in the mind of aspirants.
 This is the disaster waiting to happen which needs prior management.

 The bottom line is that you get to know the things irrespective of how long it takes.
-If you can finish Laxmikant polity book within a month starting fresh, then well and good.
-If not, then also it is not a matter of concern.
-If it takes two months for you, it still does not matter.
 What matters is how well have you grasped the content.
 Have you got the real feel of Indian constitution?
 Have you understood the very need for a constitution, it’s evolution, different features, basic structure?

 If you are well versed with all these, then you have learned and understood the concepts and it’s applications.
 This is what is required in civil services.
 Just mugging up facts would lead you nowhere.
 At maximum, it may help one get some marks in prelims but mains would turn out to be a mountain too high to climb with such approach to preparation.